 This is great because the construct of the book and the construct of all of my work comes down to do what you love in the service of people who love what you do.
 If you look at those three things, you address each one.
 Doing what you love is the personal part of it.
 Do you know that old saying do what you love and the money will fall on your head thing?
 It’s nice, but it’s not entirely true.
 If that’s all, there were to it and it isn’t that way.
 You want to do what you love, which starts with your motivation, which is what you talked about, seeing that needs, seeing that moral gap in the service of people is the context for it.
 It’s not about doing what you love.
 You want to use that to serve people, which are what you’re doing not only with the technology and the product and the offering and all of that, serving your members.

-It’s also the culture that you’re creating in, as you said, people take taking care of your team, but also hiring the leaders that also want to take care of their team.
+It’s also the culture that you’re creating in, as you said, people take taking care of your team, but also hiring the executive leadership coaching that also want to take care of their team.
 That’s the service bit.
 The payoff is love what you do.
 If you were serving your members because you felt that you had this great thing and it was good for them, but they didn’t love it, then you’re not in business anymore.
 The videos represent the last part of that equation.
 Do what you love in the service of people who love what you do.
 These are the people that are raising their hands and saying, “I love what you’re doing for me and here’s why.
 It’s the impact that it’s having on my life.”
 It’s a beautiful illustration of it.
 It sounds like because of what you learned from your dad, you went into building your company with the conscious intent of creating a culture of caring.

 I haven’t articulated it like that before, but that’s fair.